Bionif92/Cursos-de-Programacion/React/React.md

 Could use the same structure for nested components then put the name like this:

-`Accortion.Title = AccordionTitle` and use it like that en the fa
+`Accortion.Title = AccordionTitle` and use it like that en the father component